nadsbuhdha/portfolio-project-1/README.md

 Home Button | Does the home link direct users to home page?
 Does the hover effect work when mouse hovers over button?
 Is the button underlined with the page is active? | Pass
 Gallery Button | Does the gallery link direct users to home page?
 Does the hover effect work when mouse hovers over button?
 Is the button underlined with the page is active? | Pass
 Contact Us Button | Does the contact us link direct users to home page?
 Does the hover effect work when mouse hovers over button?
 Is the button underlined with the page is active? | Pass
-Navagation Bar | Is the navagation bar responsive on multiple devices?
-Does the navagation bar maintain congruence throughout the site?
-Is there substantial contrast between colours and fonts to maintain visability? | Pass
+Navigation Bar | Is the Navigation bar responsive on multiple devices?
+Does the Navigation bar maintain congruence throughout the site?
+Is there substantial contrast between colours and fonts to maintain visibility? | Pass

 ### Footer